 The Marwaris by Thomas A Timberg, Gurcharan Das

-Lately, a few books like this one and the Rokda – How Baniyas do business; have attempted to explore the reasons of success of Marwari family businesses.
-However, in my opinion they have all ended up documenting the known facts about these families.
+Lately, a few books like The Marwaris and the Rokda – How Baniyas do business; have attempted to explore the reasons for the success of Marwari family businesses.
+However, in my opinion, they have all ended up documenting the known facts about these families.
 Being a Baniya myself, I am tempted to write a little more insider version of the stories.
 About what prepares the youngsters in the families to take up the business so naturally.
 When I was doing research for my book The Mouse Charmers, I did notice that at the helm of every successful new age company was a Baniya, Marwari or Gujarati.

 In last 10-15 years, business writing in India has seen a surge.
 And authors have profiled a lot of businesses and businessmen.
 In Marwaris, there is no mention of them.
 It seems the author and editor just pruned the author’s earlier book.

 Having said that couple of incidents mentioned in the book, made the time spent on the reading of the book worth it.
 One is when the author describes his days in a guesthouse in Kolkata.
 When he heard a conversation between a Bengali and Marwari.
 Bengali not very happy with the Marwari’s success and predicted or maybe wished that the Naxalites would soon kill Marwaris.
 To this, the Marwari coolly answered that ‘We would join them before they do it’.
 In a very anecdotal way, it summarizes the attitude of these business communities that have a way of merging seamlessly with the communities they operate in.